Józef Maria Bocheński: Biography

 During one of their meetings, in 1961, Aleksander and Józef served as intermediaries between Piasecki and the Vatican.
 This was a classified, informal meeting in which the Holy See tried to improve relations between PAX and Primate Wyszyński in return for information Piasecki could provide about the Church in the East.
 The whole matter never went beyond the sphere of speculation, but it showed that for the sake of the Church, Józef Bocheński was willing to put all personal and political animosities to one side.

-In September 1982, he took part in negotiations to release hostages heled at the Polish Embassy in Bern.
+In September 1982, he took part in negotiations to release hostages held at the Polish Embassy in Bern.
 In 1987, he visited Poland for the first time after almost 50 years.

-Bocheński, a fan of fast cars and aviation (obtaining a pilot’s licence at the age of 68 in 1970, and achieving a total flight experience of 765 hours and 40 minutes), was famous for his original views and unconventional manner.
+Bocheński, a fan of fast cars and aviation (obtaining a pilot's licence at the age of 68 in 1970, and achieving a total flight experience of 765 hours and 40 minutes), was famous for his original views and unconventional manner.
 In his will, he dedicated his body to science.
 Józef Maria Bocheński died in Fribourg on 2 February 1995.